AdobeDocs/certification.en/help/certifications/aam/aam-e-business.md

 * 1-2 years of experience in the field of marketing technology
 * 3-6 months of experience with audience activation
 * Experience with Boolean logic, digital marketing jargon, data analytics and strategies
-* Knowledge of business objectives and KPIs, familiarity with digital marketing technology stacks and various platform integrations, and an understanding of data flows (ID types, ID syncs, pixel tracking, people-based destinations)
+* Knowledge of business objectives and KPIs
+* Familiarity with digital marketing technology stacks and various platform integrations
+* An understanding of data flows (ID types, ID syncs, pixel tracking, people-based destinations)

 You should be familiar with the following technologies and environments: